An Introduction to Martineau Gardens – an outdoor learning environment

 Booking an Educational Visit

 At Martineau Gardens we offer a full day Educational Visit.
-This includes a National Curriculum-focussed teaching session (see choice below), led by our qualified teacher Juliette Green, and a guided tour of the Gardens with a member of Martineau Gardens’ staff.
+This includes a National Curriculum-focused teaching session (see choice below), led by our qualified teacher Juliette Green, and a guided tour of the Gardens with a member of Martineau Gardens’ staff, showing the children how the natural world is working around them.
 This is suitable for groups of up to 32 pupils at one time*.

 You can book: